 Water Quality Controls

-Water quality is paramount for both health and safety in residential swimming pools.
-Illinois regulations stipulate that pool water must be routinely tested to keep bacterial levels, such as E. coli, within safe limits.
-Specifically, the maximum allowable E. coli level is 235 colony-forming units per 100 milliliters (cfu/100mL).
-This requires pool owners to regularly check and balance pH levels, chlorine concentration, and other sanitizers to comply with the local health department’s code.
+Water quality is paramount for both health and safety.
+Public swimming facilities in Illinois are tested on a schedule to keep bacterial levels, such as E. coli, within safe limits, with 235 colony-forming units per 100 milliliters (cfu/100mL) the familiar ceiling for bathing water.
+Private residential pools are not on that schedule, but the same chemistry applies, so owners should regularly check and balance pH levels, chlorine concentration, and other sanitizers.

 Regular testing can prevent the spread of diseases and maintain a safe swimming environment, whereby the water’s clarity ensures the visibility of swimmers at all times to avoid accidents.